Svc::Framer (Passive Component)

 and an integer context value.

-It calls the frame
+It calls the frame method of m_protocol, passing in the

 address and length of B and the packet type